Table of Contents Search for printer HOME

 Money for Keeling: Monitoring CO2 Levels

 Money for climate change research was never easy to find.
 This essay focuses on a single example: support for monitoring the global level of carbon dioxide gas.
 Funds initially came from universities that sponsored research into unrelated agricultural, meteorological, and purely scientific questions, from corporations that developed instrumentation for industrial processes, and from military services that needed geophysical information and infrastructure for their Cold War operations.
 Only later did the U.S. government provide funds from programs that were partially concerned with global warming itself.
 These programs were disorganized, underfunded, and politically fragile, facing opposition from people who did not want to see evidence that industry was bringing harm.
 The most crucial support for the monitoring work was the energy of scientists.
 Without their tireless efforts to keep funds coming, the work would have faltered and left us dangerously ignorant.
-(For other case studies of funding see the essay on Roger Revelle's discovery and the experimental Greenland Ice Drilling site.)
+(For another case study of funding see the essay on Roger Revelle's Discovery.)

-An example of what climate scientists went through to push their research forward, and how that changed over time, is the struggle for money to monitor carbon dioxide gas ( CO2).
-Measurements of the level of the gas in the atmosphere would turn out to be of profound interest for the future of the world.
-But at the outset, nobody thought the problem was particularly pressing.
-Early studies of CO2 in the atmosphere were strictly a matter of satisfying general scientific curiosity, and their funding came from the usual sources for university research.
-An individual would work on CO2 for a few months, supported on his salary as a professor, with perhaps a little help from a government grant awarded mainly for other matters.
+Measurements of the level of carbon dioxide gas ( CO2) in the air would turn out to be of profound interest for the future of the world.
+But at the outset, nobody thought the problem was particularly important.
+Early studies of atmospheric CO2 were strictly a matter of satisfying general scientific curiosity, and their funding came from the usual sources for university research.
+Individuals would work on CO2 for a few months, supported on their salary as a professor, with perhaps a little help from a government grant awarded mainly for other matters.
 No wonder, then, that in the 1950s researchers lacked what they needed most, and what some were beginning to call for — reliable measurements of how much CO2 was in the atmosphere.(1) - LINKS -

 The problem was highlighted at a conference in Stockholm in 1954.
 The conference's goal was a practical one: to discuss how the atmosphere carried around gases that crops needed to grow, such as nitrogen and CO2.
 The participants agreed that there ought to be a network of stations to provide regular data on such gases.
 They thought priority should go to CO2, not least because it might alter the climate.(2) Heeding the call, educational institutions allocated some money and set up a network of 15 measuring stations throughout Scandinavia.
 Their measurements of CO2 fluctuated widely from place to place, and even from day to day, as different air masses passed through.
+A factory, a forest, a flock of sheep would change the level of the gas.
 That might be of interest to meteorologists and agriculture scientists, but it was useless for global warming studies.
 "It seems almost hopeless," one expert confessed, "to arrive at reliable estimates of the atmospheric carbon-dioxide reservoir and its secular changes by such measurements..."(3)

 Charles David (Dave) Keeling, a postdoctoral student at the California Institute of Technology, thought he could do better.
 Underlying his interest was a personal drive.
 Keeling was a dedicated outdoorsman, spending all the time he could spare traveling woodland rivers and glaciated mountains, and he chose research topics that would keep him in direct contact with wild nature.
 Monitoring CO2 in the open air would do just that.
 Keeling's case was not an unusual example of crucial "support" provided for geophysics from simple love of the true world itself.
 On lonely tundra or the restless sea, when scientists devoted their years to research topics that many of their peers thought of minor import, part of the reason might be that these particular scientists could not bear to spend all their lives indoors.
 Yet their research sometimes turned out to be more significant than even they had hoped.